 Congregations Acting for Justice and Empowerment

-Opiod Epidemic Since 2014 countless lives have been saved in the city of Evansville, Vanderburgh County, Warrick County, and Posey County, due to CAJE’s push to equip all local first responders with the opioid overdose antidote Narcan.
+Since 2014 countless lives have been saved in the city of Evansville, Vanderburgh County, Warrick County, and Posey County, due to CAJE’s three-year push to equip all local first responders with the opioid overdose antidote Narcan.

-Dental Care At the 2014 Nehemiah Action, CAJE won commitments from Mayor Lloyd Winnecke, ECHO’s Sandy Strader-McMillan and County Council President Tom Shetler to find funding for ECHO Health’s proposed dental care program.
+At the 2014 Nehemiah Action, CAJE won commitments from Mayor Lloyd Winnecke, ECHO’s Sandy Strader-McMillan and County Council President Tom Shetler to find funding for ECHO Health’s proposed dental care program.
 This program gives low income and members of the community access to quality dental care at a sliding scale cost.
 The program was funded during the summer of 2014 and there are currently 19 area dentists involved in the program, with that number growing.
 In 2018, CAJE was invited to the ribbon cutting for a new ECHO Community Health dental clinic!
 ECHO now provides referrals and on-site services!
 Since 2014, ECHO has served over 5,000 low-income patients and has received over $1 million dollars in local and federal funding!

-Affordable Housing In November 2014, CAJE voted to address the lack of affordable housing in Evansville.
-Since that time CAJE has pushed the City to reinstate regular meetings for the existing Affordable Housing Trust Fund and brought its policies and procedures in line with best practices.
-In May 2017, CAJE got commitments from the Mayor and key City Council members to put $500,000 in the trust fund for the 2019 budget year.
-The organization is committed to ensuring that amount is put in during the final budget votes and is continued annually.
+In November 2014, CAJE voted to address the lack of affordable housing in Evansville.
+Since that time CAJE has pushed the City to reinstate regular meetings for the existing Affordable Housing Trust Fund (AHTF) and brought its policies and procedures in line with best practices.
+Since May 2017, CAJE got commitments from the Mayor and key City Council members to put $500,000 each year in the trust fund.
+The organization will continue to push for a permanent and sustainable funding source – of at least $2 million/year for the AHTF.

-Mental Health In 2016, CAJE took local mental health providers and city officials to San Antonio, Texas to tour that city’s successful crisis intervention center.
+In 2016, CAJE took local mental health providers and city officials to San Antonio, Texas to tour that city’s successful crisis intervention center.
 Plans are now in place to make such a center a reality in Southwest Indiana.
-Once doors open in early 2019, the Crisis Stabilization and Sobering Unit will stop the warehousing of people with mental health and addiction disorders, provide an alternative to jail or the emergency room, and allow for compassionate treatment options for individuals in crisis.
+Once doors open sometime in 2020, the Crisis Stabilization and Sobering Unit will stop the warehousing of people with mental health and addiction disorders, provide an alternative to the emergency room, and allow for compassionate treatment options for individuals in crisis.

-Re-entry In 2017, CAJE got Vanderburghs County Commissioner Ben Shoulders and the majority of the Vanderburgh County Council to allocate funding for a second case manager for a succesful re-entry program.
+In 2017, CAJE got Vanderburgh County Commissioner Ben Shoulders and the majority of the Vanderburgh County Council to allocate funding for a second case manager for a successful re-entry program.
 The case manager was hired in January 2018, doubling the capacity of the program.
-The county has continued to annually fund the program and the resulting reduction in recidivism is estimated to save the county over $125,000 by the end of 2018.
+The county has continued to annually fund the program and the resulting reduction in recidivism has saved the county nearly $200,000 and has kept dozens of families intact!